University of Central Oklahoma: Athletics

 UCO participates in intercollegiate athletics in the NCAA at the Division II level and is a member of the Mid-America Intercollegiate Athletics Association (MIAA).
 The university joined the MIAA in 2012; prior to joining the conference, UCO was a member of the Lone Star Conference and was the largest school in the conference.
 In 2010, it applied to join the MIAA.
 On July 30, 2010, the conference approved its application to join the conference beginning in the 2012-2013 academic year.
 Both men's and women's teams are nicknamed the Bronchos.
 UCO currently competes in baseball, men's and women's basketball, women's cross-country and track and field, football, men's and women's golf, women's soccer, softball, women's tennis, volleyball, wrestling, and women's rowing.
-Their women's rowing team has been very successful in the past few years, winning back-to-back NCAA DII Rowing Championships (2018-2019).
+Their women's rowing team has been very successful in the past few years, winning back-to-back NCAA DII Rowing Championships (2018-2022).

-Greek life

-UCO is home to 28 Greek organizations.